todogroup/working-hours/README.md

 ## Calendar invite

-If you'd like to be on the invite for the next event, please ping @amye on the TODO Group Slack.
+If you'd like to be on the invite for the next event, please ping Ana Jimenez (TODO PM) on the TODO Group Slack.
 She'll make sure you receive the reminder.

 ## Process